fchoi0505/Mission-to-Mars/README.md

 3) Web app design was updated to be mobile-responsize as well as modified to stylize the button to scrape new data and to display the Mars Hemisphere images in thumbnails:

   ** Web app mobile-responsive

 #### Stylized Button screenshot
 ![](images/ResizedWebsite.png)

   ** Button to scrape new data updated to darken when hovered over and button text updated to reflect both new data and images

-#### Stylized Button screenshot
+#### Mobile-Responsive App screenshot
 ![](images/StylizedButton.png)

   ** Mars Hemisphere images configured to display as thumbnails that provides rounded borders per image.

 #### Mars Hemispheres screenshot
 ![](images/MarsHemispheres.png)